RIP To Opening Ceremony, A Store That Taught Us How To Find Ourselves

 It was easy to get lost inside Opening Ceremony’s Howard Street store.
 But finding your way among all the wacky clothes was an education.

 In the spring of 2008, I spent all the money I had saved and bought myself a cross-country plane ticket from San Francisco to New York City to see if I wanted to move there.
-Armed with thick stacks of MapQuest print-outs, I traversed Manhattan, determined to see every landmark on the deranged list of places that I considered to be the heart and soul of a place I read about obsessively on gossipy, local blogs I devoured like Gawker and The Cobrasnake.
+Armed with thick stacks of MapQuest printouts, I traversed Manhattan, determined to see every landmark on the deranged list of places that I considered to be the heart and soul of a place I read about obsessively on gossipy, local blogs I devoured, like Gawker and The Cobrasnake.
 I was a lost Goldilocks who hated the Bay Area.
-By the time I reached the end of the list, I had hoped that I could tell whether the city would be my new home.
+By the time I reached the end of the list, I hoped I would be able to tell whether the city would be my new home.

 Advertisement

-As someone who studied photos of every single regular at a Misshapes party, but only knew one person in real life who had actually lived in New York (a family friend, whose dorm room floor I was crashing on), the list had zero overlap with an average tourist’s.
-Mine included the nightclub Don Hill’s, which looked far less exciting at 2 p.m. in the afternoon, and the juice bar Liquiteria, a place I heard served single-serving bottles for the price of a meal.
-But at the very top of the list was what, to me, felt like the epicenter of the most exciting, best stuff the city was about: 35 Howard Street, the home of the original Opening Ceremony flagship.
+As someone who studied photos of every single regular at a Misshapes party but knew only one person in real life who had actually lived in New York (a family friend, whose dorm room floor I was crashing on), the list had zero overlap with an average tourist’s.
+Mine included the nightclub Don Hill’s, which looked far less exciting at 2pm in the afternoon, and the juice bar Liquiteria, a place I heard served single-serving bottles for the price of a meal.
+But at the very top of the list was what, to me, felt like the epicentre of the most exciting, best stuff the city was about: 35 Howard Street, the home of the original Opening Ceremony flagship.

-With Barneys’ stores closures last year, there are only a handful of high-fashion retailers left that can say that they’re devoted to fostering new indie brands.
+With Barneys’ stores closures last year, there is only a handful of high-fashion retailers left which can say that they’re devoted to fostering new indie brands.
 Dover Street Market and its global fleet of stores is a clear leader.
 Certain local gems like Alara in Lagos or Totokaelo in Seattle offer a more curated, but still delightful, playground to get lost in.
 But there’s less appetite — from both investors and customers — to take a chance on clothing that demands a sense of imagination.
-As consumers shop to fulfill functional needs, companies that provide superlative products — the longest-lasting jean, the most ethical cashmere sweater, the best white T-shirt — are edging out magpie retailers.
+As consumers shop to fulfil functional needs, companies that provide superlative products — the longest lasting jean, the most ethical cashmere sweater, the best white T-shirt — are edging out magpie retailers.

 Advertisement

-What started as a marketplace modeled after the Olympics, that picked designers and makers from one country at a time to introduce to New York customers, Opening Ceremony was founded on the idea of taking big chances on unproven, unestablished, and unstable designers.
+Starting out as a marketplace modelled after the Olympics, which picked designers and makers from one country at a time to introduce to New York customers, Opening Ceremony was founded on the idea of taking big chances on unproven, unestablished and unstable designers.
 Many of the items I’ve bought there have outlasted the brands that first made them.
 The same things that made it so entertaining to shop there — the never-ending merchandise, the small quantity of each designer — were likely the same qualities that made Opening Ceremony a risky business.

 In 2008, Opening Ceremony was thriving, because that kind of dressing — experimental, brave, sort of unhinged — was how every young, ambitious, and creative person dressed.
-It was every downtown It-girl’s favorite store.
-It was where every fun-looking person found their favorite thing to wear.
-Every artist, musician, and designer I admired was shooting, designing, ideating, or collaborating with Opening Ceremony.
-The store’s name aside, Opening Ceremony was the main act: It was what people came to see.
+It was every downtown It Girl’s favourite store.
+It was where every fun-looking person found their favourite thing to wear.
+Every artist, musician and designer I admired was shooting, designing, ideating or collaborating with Opening Ceremony.
+The store’s name aside, Opening Ceremony was the main act: it was what people came to see.

 Advertisement